Erasmus+ Funding for Teachers in Spain

 Can I attend without Erasmus+ funding?

 Yes — all EUTA courses are open to self-funded participants.
-Many teachers attend without Erasmus+ funding, paying directly or through other school budgets.
-See our teacher courses for pricing and availability.
+Many teachers attend without an Erasmus+ grant, paying directly or through other school budgets.
+See teacher courses for pricing and availability.

 Our Teacher Training Courses